 22. Grant or refusal of leave

-(1) The Judge shall grant leave to appeal only if it is shown to his satisfaction that there is a prima facie case justifying an appeal on one or more of the grounds specified in section 21.
+(1) The judge shall grant leave to appeal only if it is shown to his satisfaction that there is a prima facie case justifying an appeal on one or more of the grounds specified in section 21.

 (2) An order granting leave to appeal shall show the ground or grounds of the appeal and, subject to section 27, the appeal shall not be heard or determined on any ground that is not shown in the order.

-(3) In determining an application for leave to appeal the Judge may inform himself in such manner as he thinks fit.
+(3) In determining an application for leave to appeal the judge may inform himself in such manner as he thinks fit.

 23. Ancillary orders and directions